nextleap-project/countermitm/source/claimchains.rst

 that clients compare their own ClaimChains with those of peers, as well as the peers ClaimChains with each other.
-Inconsistencies appear as claims by one peer about another peer's key material that differ accross the evaluated ClaimChains.
+Inconsistencies appear as claims by one peer about another peer's key material that differ across the evaluated ClaimChains.

 Given inconsistency of a key it is not possible to identify unequivocally which connection is under attack: